AbdelrahmanMerdan/Secrets-Server-Side/README.md

 <li>Github Pages</li>
 </ul>

-When a user signs up to the website, a new user is created and sent to the MongoDB server.
-This information includes their username, password, and a list of journal entrys.
-When the user attempts to create a journal, the information that is typed in is sent to an endpoint that checks the database to see if the user alraedy has a journal with the same title.
-If a prexisting journal exists, then the user will be prompted to change the title, if not then the database will be updated with the new entry.
-Once the user goes back to their homepage, information will be sent to another endpoint where it enters the database to retrieve the list of journals.
-The journals are then displayed onto the homepage with its unique cover.

 <hr>
 <h1> How it works!</h1>
 When a user signs up to the website, a new user is created and sent to the MongoDB server.
 This information includes their username, password, and a list of journal entrys.